IRS Income Tax Payment Plans

 3. Not paying now or over time; does not want to pay taxes for any reason: A taxpayer who does or does not have the funds now, but does not want to pay taxes now nor over time via a payment plan.
 In this case, the IRS will likely issue a tax levy or wage garnishment against tax debt.

-How to Enroll in an IRS Payment Plan
+How to Enroll in an IRS Payment Plan?

-Your individual IRS income tax situation and future income prospects will determine which of the below tax payment plans are available to you.
 Important: If you have not filed your current year tax return or back taxes, do this as soon as possible, as the late filing penalties and interest fees are generally higher than the late payment penalties and interest fees.
 Use the eFile.com PENALTYucator for more tax penalty details.

 See how to sign into your existing IRS Account, which may require an IP-PIN.